Ortho Assistant Permit Program

 IMPORTANT REQUIREMENTS:

-- 8 Hr Infection Control for DA's or 2 hrs for RDAs: or concurrently enrolled in our COMBO course.
+• 8 Hr Infection Control for DA's or 2 hrs for RDAs, or concurrent enrollment in our COMBO course.

 The OAP DA course is at least 84 hours in length and has three components: 24 hours of didactic, 28 hours of lab/preclinical, and 32 hours of clinical.

-Some of the Online Courses for the Orthodontic Assistant Permit are as followed:
+Some of the online courses for the Orthodontic Assistant Permit are as follows:

 1. Separators